UP block panchayat polls: Police officer tells senior he has been slapped, video goes viral | Politics

 Several purported videos of clashes between supporters of rival parties, and police and workers of political parties were also posted on social media.

-In one such video, which was also shown by news channels, Additional Superintendent of Police (city) of Etawah Prashant Kumar Prasad is heard telling a senior over phone, ''Sir, I have been slapped.
+In one such video, which was also shown by news channels, Additional Superintendent of Police (city), Etawah, Prashant Kumar Prasad is heard telling a senior over the phone, ''Sir, I have been slapped.
 BJP workers have also brought bombs.''
-Etawah police spokesperson confirmed the incident on Sunday.
+Etawah Police spokesperson confirmed the incident on Sunday.

 Incidents of stone-pelting and police resorting to baton-charge to disperse mobs were reported from different parts of the state during the election process.